SysKitTeam/docs-point/storage-management/storage-reports.md

 ### Generate Site Storage Report

 * **Click the Reports button** located on the left side of the screen.
-* **Select Cleanup & Health Check in the filter**; it can be found in the upper left corner.
+* **Select Storage in the filter**; it can be found in the upper left corner.
 * **Click the Site Storage Metrics report** to generate the report.

-### Report Data
+### Selection & Filters

-Once the site report is successfully generated, the following information is available:
+Once the Site Storage Metrics report is successfully generated, the following information is available:

 * **Name**; shows the name of the workspace
 * **URL**; shows the URL for the workspace